apache/kibble-1/README.md

 # Apache Kibble

-Apache Kibble is a tool to collect, aggregate and visualize data about open source projects maintained by open source projects.
+Apache Kibble is a tool to collect, aggregate and visualize data about any software project that uses commonly known tools.
 It consists of two components:

 - **Kibble Server** (this repository) - main database and UI Server.
 It serves as the hub for the scanners to connect to, and provides the overall management of sources as well as the